A Mom-to-be recently asked:

 – Went on strict hospital bed rest for this at 23 weeks.
 Still couldn’t stop the babies from coming early at 28 weeks.
 They are okay now, but the 3.5 months of NICU stay was hell.

 – I got a cerclage for that, which basically means they suture your cervix so that it can’t open preterm.
 There is a time limit to do that though.
 I had it done at 19 weeks and made it to 38 week and 1 day.

 – I found out I had a shortened cervix at 30 weeks which was closed.
 I had no idea.
-A couple days later my cervix was 3 cm and 70% effaced.
+A couple of days later my cervix was 3 cm and 70% effaced.
 I spent 4 days in the hospital, 2 of which I received steroid injections and magnesium to stop labor.
 I’m now 32 weeks and playing the “waiting game”

 – I was put on bed rest at 23 weeks for this.
 I was given a progesterone shot weekly.
 The shots were discontinued at 34 weeks and I had the babies at 35 weeks, 6 days.